Blog

 Theophany, Not PTSD

-Everyone is writing political nonsense.
+Everyone is writing political noise.
 Pro-Palestinian, pro-Israeli — both sides miss it.
-Because the event runs at the level of God Himself.
+Because the event is running at the level of God Himself.
 And right now the God of Israel is doing what living beings rarely do — publicly showing His full form.

 Read →